Johnny-Knighten/hill-climbing/README.md

 ./gradlew javadoc
 ```

-The javadocs can be found in /out/javadoc/.
+The javadocs can be found in /build/docs/javadoc/.

 ### Creating Your Optimization Problem

 The HillClimb and HillClimbRandRestart classes are responsible for performing the local search/optimization using the
 respective algorithm they are named after.
-Both classes take in an initial state(potential solution) and a set
+Both classes take in an problem class that implements IHillClimbProblem and
-of parameters used by the algorithms.
-Initial states(potential solutions) must be a class that implements
+a set of parameters used by the algorithms.
+The problem class contains an initial guess that must be a class that
-IHillClimbProblem.
-This means each problem you want to be solved with one of the Hill Climbing algorithms will be
-represented by a class that implements IHillClimbProblem.
-The IHillClimbProblem has methods to score the state
-(potential solution), get/set its score, and generate the next potential solutions.
-If HillClimbRandRestart is to be
+implements IHillClimbSolution.
+If HillClimbRandRestart is to be used, then a class that implements
-used, then a class that implements IHillClimbProbGenerator must be created which is responsible for creating random
+IHillClimbSolnGenerator must be created which is responsible for creating random possible solutions..
-states(potential solutions).

 Inorder to perform a local search using HillClimb or HillClimbRandRestart you must:
 1. Create a class that implements IHillClimbProblem which represents the problem being solved
+2. Create a class that implements IHillClimbSolution which represents possible solutions
+3. Create an instance of your problem and solution class
 2. Create a instance of HillClimbParams and specify algorithm parameters
 3. (Optional) -  Create a class that implements IHillClimbProbGenerator if HillClimbRandRestart is being used
-4. Create an instance of HillClimb or HillClimbRandRestart
 4. Create an instance of HillClimb or HillClimbRandRestart
 5. Call the optimize() method on HillClimb or HillClimbRandRestart to being optimization